Compare any two graphics cards:

 Pixel Rate

-The GeForce 9800 GX2 will be a small bit (approximately 20%) more effective at anti-aliasing than the Radeon HD 4890 2GB, and also should be able to handle higher resolutions without losing too much performance. (explain)
+The GeForce 9800 GX2 should be a little bit (about 20%) more effective at FSAA than the Radeon HD 4890 2GB, and should be able to handle higher screen resolutions without losing too much performance. (explain)

 GeForce 9800 GX2 19200 Mpixels/sec